 JL: Let’s say today is the first day you’re realizing, “Okay, I have to change the way I’m parenting my child or he’s never going to be able to get up on his own two feet.”
 How do you do that?

 I think one of the things that you need to do is to identify yourself with the ineffective parenting roles that you’re playing and work on changing them.
-There are also effective parenting roles that I’ve identified in the Total Transformation.
+There are also effective parenting roles that I’ve identified in my work with parents.
 These roles are the Training and Coaching Role, Limit-Setting Role, and the Problem-Solving Role.
 I think parents should find that kind of information and learn a different parenting style.
 It’s very important that parents get some background information and know what they want to accomplish.

 I believe that if parents learn these three basic roles, they’ll become more effective in getting their kids to perform.
 I think kids need training and coaching much more than they need therapy.
 Acting-out kids need to learn the skills that will allow them to do things they need to do to feel better.